PeernetOfficial/core/webapi/readme.md

 ## Use Considerations (when not to use it)

-Do not expose this API to the internet.
-The web API uses the core library which uses the user's public and private key to connect to the network.
+Do not expose this API to the internet or local network.
+The API is unauthenticated and provides direct access to the users blockchain.
+It also provide sensitive actions such as deleting the account (including the private key).
+An attacker could abuse the API to add any local file to the user's blockchain and then read it.

-It shall only run on a loopback IP such as `127.0.0.1` or `::1`.
+The API shall only run on a loopback IP such as `127.0.0.1` or `::1`.
 Special HTTP headers (including the Access-Control headers) are intentionally not set.

-The API is unauthenticated and provides direct access to the users blockchain.

 ## Deployment